drejcreative/parcel-dev-setup/README.md

 > It has an integrated web server with live reload on file change.

+##Install
+Clone Project with `git clone https://github.com/drejcreative/parcel-dev-setup.git` Cd into Project folder and run `npm i` for installing all npm dependencies

 ## Development server
 Run `yarn run dev` for a dev server.
 It will automatically open your default browser and show the app.
 It has live reload integrated.